dhellmann/pymotw/PyMOTW/csv/index.rst

 .. }}}
 .. {{{end}}}

-The DictWriter must be given a list of field names so it knows how to order the columns in the output.
+The :class:`DictWriter` must be given a list of field names so it knows how to order the columns in the output.

 .. include:: csv_dictwriter.py
     :literal: